programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 #### Example 2: Switching between categories

 In this example, we will look at how to use a dropdown bar to toggle between different categories of a variable.
-We'll create a scatterplot to display the ages of the accused and their victims and add a dropdown bar which allows users to see data points for either a) all cases, b) murder charges only, c) manslaughter charges only, or d) abortion charges only.
+We'll create a scatterplot to display the ages of the accused and their victims, then add a dropdown bar which allows users to see data points for either a) all cases, b) murder charges only, c) manslaughter charges only, or d) abortion charges only.

 We begin by creating our initial graph (the first scatterplot which the audience sees).
-As before, we will only *create* the graph at this stage; the figure will be displayed after we have added the dropdown bar.
+As before, we will only create the graph at this stage; the figure will be displayed after we have added the dropdown bar.

 ```python
 fig = px.scatter(